 The drop was seen across all racial groups, but there are still disparities that make some girls more susceptible to others.
 The CDC reports that of those teenagers who engaged in sexual intercourse, 46 percent did not use a condom and 14 percent did not use any method to prevent pregnancy.

 While there is one cause contributing to unintended pregnancy, there are many reasons for teenage pregnancy.
 When looking at the statistics for teen pregnancy, the reasons leading up to a teen having sex must be addressed to get to the heart of the issue.

 During adolescence, teenagers often feel pressure to make friends and fit in with their peers.
 Often, peers have more influence over teenagers than the parent, even if the relationship with parent-child is good.
 Many times these teens let their friends influence their decision to have sex even when they do not fully understand the consequences associated with it.

 Peer pressure has the potential to cloud good reasoning skills and engage in risk-taking behavior that might not otherwise be present.
 Teenagers may have sex as a way to appear cool and sophisticated, but in some cases the end result is an unplanned teen pregnancy.
 Psychology Today indicates that one-third of boys feel pressured to have sex, compared with 23 percent of girls.

-Teen girls are more likely to get pregnant if the have limited or no guidance from their parents.
-Many parents have busy lives that prevent them from providing the guidance and support that their young teenagers need to make good decisions on issues such as sex, according to the website Parent Dish.
-When a teen does not feel that she can talk to her parents about sex either because they forbid sex talk or because they are not around, she will more than likely turn to friends for direction on whether or not to have sex, resulting in misinformation and possible teen pregnancy.
+Teen girls are more likely to get pregnant if they have limited or no guidance from their parents.
+When a teen does not feel that she can talk to her parents about sex, either because they forbid sex talk or because they are not around, she will more than likely turn to friends for direction on whether or not to have sex.
+This can result in misinformation and possible teen pregnancy.

 Glamorization of Pregnancy